sherryrich/gymbag/README.md

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/blog.JPG)

 ### Contact Us
-Feedback and suggestions can be submitted via a form with name, email and body of message and dropdown option, the options available are Retuns, Availabilty, Pricing, Feedback and Other.
+Feedback and suggestions can be submitted via a form with name, email and body of message and dropdown option, the options available are Returns, Availability, Pricing, Feedback and Other.
 Once the form is successfully sent a message is shown to the user to inform the user.

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/contact_us.JPG)

 ### Newsletter sign-up
-Newsletter signup form encourging users to enter email address on the homepage for the purposes gathering email addresses for digital marketing campaigns.
+Newsletter signup form encouraging users to enter email address on the homepage for the purposes gathering email addresses for digital marketing campaigns.

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/newsletter_signup.JPG)